Exploiting a Microsoft Edge Vulnerability to Steal Files

 This blog post documents our Security Researcher Ziyahan Albeniz’s experiment in exploiting a Microsoft Edge browser vulnerability.
 He explains how a combination of SOP, the ability to email clickable links and a vulnerability in both the Windows Mail and Calendar applications actually enable the exploit.
 It includes his Proof of Exploit video.

+In 2015, Microsoft released the Edge browser.
+When it was first developed, it was named Project Spartan.
 Unlike Internet Explorer, Edge supports a wide range of modern security measures such as Content Security Policy (CSP), as well as modern JavaScript and CSS features.
 Ditching the development of Internet Explorer and starting over with a modern browser like Edge brought many new security advantages – but also, some problems.

+One thing that's often overlooked in similar, new development projects is the knowledge gained from years of small security fixes on the original product.
+Those experienced with the inner workings will know that your team would probably initially get more wrong than right during the process of developing a new browser today.
 The reason for this is that browser security is under constant redevelopment as new hacks arise, since browsers are viewed as one of the richest sources of potential attack surfaces by hackers and security professionals alike.
 Small security holes that used to lead to the leakage of user data in browsers have been resolved over the years.
 Some were more severe than others, but most of them weren't immediately obvious in the first place.
 It is these security fixes, and the knowledge that comes with it, that may get lost when redesigning a web browser.
+That might explain why Microsoft Edge was the only browser I found that was vulnerable to this flaw.

 Microsoft Edge browser